risticdejan/vue-todo-app/README.md

 # todo app

 > This is a todo app.
-In developing of the app, It was used Vue.js and Local storage..
+In development of the app, It was used Vue.js and Local storage..

 ## Build Setup